CHAPTER XLI. At what Hours the Brethren are to take their Meals

 From Holy Easter until Pentecost let the brethren dine at the sixth hour, and sup in the evening.
 But from Pentecost throughout the summer (unless they have to work in the fields, or are harrassed by excessive heat) let them fast on Wednesdays and Fridays until the ninth hour, but on other days dine at the sixth.
 Should they have field labour, or should the heat of the summer be very great, they must always take their dinner at the sixth hour.
 Let the Abbot provide for this, and let him so arrange and dispose all things, that souls may be saved, and that the brethren may do what they have to do without just cause for murmuring.
 From the fourteenth of September until the beginning of Lent let them always dine at the ninth hour; and during Lent, until Easter, in the evening.
 And let the hour of the evening meal be so ordered that they have no need of a lamp while eating, but let all be over while it is yet daylight.
 At all times, whether of dinner or supper, let the hour be so arranged that everything be done by daylight.

-We find in this very practical chapter one of those grand over–arching principles that reveal the mind of our father Saint Benedict: Et sic omnia temperet atque disponat qualiter et animae salventur et quod faciunt fratres absque iusta murmuratione faciant.
-“Let the abbot so arrange and dispose all things, that souls may be saved, and that the brethren may do what they have to do without just cause for murmuring.”
+It is in the middle of this chapter that, at first glance, has to do only with the organisation of the times of meals, that Saint Benedict gives us one of the great over-arching principles of the Holy Rule.
+Et sic omnia temperet atque disponat qualiter et animae salventur et quod faciunt fratres absque iusta murmuratione faciant.
+“Let the abbot so arrange and dispose all things, that souls may be saved, and that the brethren may do what they have to do without just cause for murmuring”.